-If you pay in cash in pounds at a cash machine that accepts cash payments in, it will be added to your account immediately and you can use it straight away.
+If you pay in cash in pounds at a cash machine that accepts cash payments in, it will be added to your account immediately and you can use it straightaway.
+This is also when you will start earning interest on the payment in.

-Cheques in pounds from a bank in the UK, Channel Islands or Isle of Man paid in using our app, at branches or by post
+Cheques in pounds from a bank in the UK, Channel Islands or Isle of Man paid in using our app, a branch, the Post Office or by post